c4arl0s/13Plumbing/README.md

 100644 blob e9d1781fd949fd41d2439ae3824a293531bc38a5	yellow.html
 ```

-So, we have our tree object, but we have yet to add it to the project history.
+**So, we have our tree object, but we have yet to add it to the project history**. -->

 # 	* [Create a Commit Object](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)